 5. Mortgage tips

 You could also post mortgage tips and tricks.
-This is a nice way to keep your social media pages fresh, but it can also be an easy way for you to generate leads too.
+This is a nice way to keep your social media content creation fresh, but it can also be an easy way for you to generate leads too.

 6. Mortgage glossary